kchu25/MOTIFs.jl/README.md

 ````

 # Software requirements
- This package currectly requires [Weblogo](http://weblogo.threeplusone.com/manual.html#download).
+ This package currectly requires [Weblogo](http://weblogo.threeplusone.com/manual.html#download) for plotting the PWMs.
 You will need python3 and install Weblogo with following command:
  ```bash
  pip3 install weblogo
  ```